DeepDuke/yolact-ros-pro/README.md

 This pakcage is modified from [yolact_ros](https://github.com/Eruvae/yolact_ros) and [mask_rcnn_ros](https://github.com/akio/mask_rcnn_ros).

 ## Installation
+### Environment

-Since Yolact uses Python 3, we highly recommand to use a docker container of Ubuntu 20.04 to run this ROS package.
+Since Yolact uses Python 3, we highly recommand to use **a docker container of Ubuntu 20.04** to run this ROS package.
+Then install all python packages need by Yolact.

 We run `yolact_ros` in Ubuntu 20.04 docker container while our other ros code runs in a Ubuntu 18.04 docker container.
 Docker provides communication mechanism for ros nodes between different docker containers.

+### Build
+Git clone
 ## Usage

 First, download (or train) a model to use.
 You can find pre-trained models [here](https://github.com/dbolya/yolact#evaluation).
 The default model is [yolact_base_54_800000.pth](https://drive.google.com/file/d/1UYy3dMapbH1BnmtZU4WH1zbYgOzzHHf_/view?usp=sharing).
 If you want to use a Yolact++ model, you'll have to install DCNv2 (see [Yolact installation instructions](https://github.com/dbolya/yolact#installation)).
 Note that the DCN version shipped with Yolact does currently not work with the newest Pytorch release.
 An updated version can be found [here](https://github.com/jinfagang/DCNv2_latest).